-- Students must be in their 5th or 6th year of high school only. - Funding level is determined by the number of registered college credit hours for which the student is scheduled in the semester of the pupil enrollment count date. - Part-Time Funding: 3-11 semester credit hours - Full-Time Funding: 12+ semester credit hours - Tuition is paid directly from the district to the Institution of Higher Education (IHE) for all TREP courses.
+- A student must be in their 5th or 6th year of high school only (as determined by the student's AYG). - Student must be scheduled into at least one TREP course in the fall semester - Funding level is determined by the number of registered college credit hours for which the student is scheduled in the semester of the pupil enrollment count date. - o Part-Time Funding: 3-11 semester credit hours - Full-Time Funding: 12+ semester credit hours - Tuition is paid directly from the district to the Institution of Higher Education (IHE) for all TREP courses.

-- Evidence of Enrollment Eligibility - Daily Attendance - If the TREP student is taking college courses only, attendance verification is not required. - Individual Student Schedule - o Verification the district paid the student's share of tuition directly to the IHE - College credit hour verification (from the IHE) - TREP Cooperative Agreement or Memorandum of Understanding (MOU) - High school transcript
+- Evidence of Enrollment Eligibility - Daily Attendance - If the TREP student is taking postsecondary courses only, attendance verification is not required. - Individual Student Schedule - The district must identify which scheduled course is on the TREP pathway - o Verification the district paid the student's share of tuition directly to the IHE - College credit hour verification (from the IHE) - TREP Cooperative Agreement or Memorandum of Understanding (MOU) - High school transcript

-- As with all other postsecondary courses that need to be evaluated based on credit hours, only those courses for which the district directly paid all tuition costs to the IHE will be considered in the determination of funding level. - The following table describes the appropriate Student October Count data submission coding for all current year slots:
+- A student's "year" of high school is determined using the student's assigned Anticipated Year of Graduation (AYG). - As with all other postsecondary courses that need to be evaluated based on credit hours, only those courses for which the district directly paid all tuition costs to the IHE will be considered in the determination of funding level.

+• The following table describes the appropriate Student October Count data submission coding for all current year slots: